dmulholl/argslib/readme.md

 # Janus

-A Python library for parsing command line arguments.
+Janus is a Python library for parsing command line arguments.

 #### Features